casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 pub extern "C" fn update_msg() {

     let value: String = runtime::get_named_arg("message");
-    // get the uref of the message stored in global state let uref = runtime::get_key("message").unwrap_or_revert().into_uref().unwrap_or_revert();
+    // Get the uref of the message stored in global state let uref = runtime::get_key("message").unwrap_or_revert().into_uref().unwrap_or_revert();
-    // write the message to global state storage::write(uref, String::from(value));
+    // Write the message to global state storage::write(uref, String::from(value));
 }

 #[no_mangle]
 pub extern "C" fn call() {
-    // get the value of a passed parameter with the key "message" let value: String = runtime::get_named_arg("message");
+    // Get the value of a passed parameter with the key "message" let value: String = runtime::get_named_arg("message");
-    // the value will be wraped in a URef let value_ref = storage::new_uref(value);
+    // The value will be wraped in a URef let value_ref = storage::new_uref(value);
-    // creating the new set of named keys
+    // Creating the new set of named keys
-    // the keys are a Map of Key/Value let mut named_keys: BTreeMap<String, Key> = BTreeMap::new();
+    // The keys are a Map of Key/Value let mut named_keys: BTreeMap<String, Key> = BTreeMap::new();
-    // insert the new value into the named keys named_keys.insert(String::from("message"),value_ref.into()); // use into to wrap the value to the key
+    // Insert the new value into the named keys named_keys.insert(String::from("message"),value_ref.into()); // use into to wrap the value to the key
-    // create a new vector
+    // Create a new vector
     let mut vec = Vec::new();
     vec.push(Parameter::new("message", CLType::String));
-    // create an Entry Point Object
+    // Create an Entry Point Object
     let mut entry_points = EntryPoints::new();

     // Define the metadata for the entry point `update_msg`